biosaxs-dev/molass-develop/chapters/08/documentation.md

 ### Create Template Book

-    ・ jupyter-book create book-for-repo
+    ・ jupyter-book create template-repo
     ・ create a repository on GitHub
     ・ git clone book-repo
-    ・ copy the contents of book-for-repo to book-repo
+    ・ copy the contents of template-repo to book-repo

 ### Edit Manually